iyulab/local-embedder/README.md

 using LocalEmbedder;

-// Load a model (auto-downloads if not cached) using var model = await LocalEmbedder.LoadAsync("all-MiniLM-L6-v2");
+// Load a model (auto-downloads if not cached) await using var model = await LocalEmbedder.LoadAsync("all-MiniLM-L6-v2");

 // Generate embedding
 float[] embedding = await model.EmbedAsync("Your text here");